ani03sha/cs-study-plan/README.md

     - **AVL trees**
         - In practice:
-            From what I can tell, these aren't used much in practice, but I could see where they would be:
+            These aren't used much in practice, but we could see where they would be:
             The AVL tree is another structure supporting O(log n) search, insertion, and removal.
 It is more rigidly balanced than red–black trees, leading to slower insertion and removal but faster retrieval.
 This makes it attractive for data structures that may be built once and loaded without reconstruction, such as language